-19 October 1871, The farm Vooruitzicht officially sold by the De Beers brothers to Dunell, Ebden and Company for 6000 guineas.
+19 October 1871, The farm Vooruitzicht officially sold by the De Beers brothers to the Ebden Brothers for 6000 guineas.

 Pictured is the original De Beer’s homestead and Johannes Nicolaas de Beer.

-Johannes Nicolaas de Beer, the original owner of the farm Vooruitzicht upon which the two mines De Beers and New Rush (Colesberg Kopje/Kimberley) are situated, did not stay too long at his farmhouse in what is now the suburb of Homestead in Kimberley.
+Johannes Nicolaas de Beer, the original owner of the farm Vooruitzicht upon which the two mines De Beers and New Rush (Colesberg Kopje/Kimberley), did not stay too long at his farmhouse in what is now the suburb of Homestead.

 Alfred Ebden, a partner in the Port Elizabeth firm Dunell, Ebden and Company, had two agents working on the diamond fields, Robert Stockdale and D.K.
 Reitz.
 Ebden was travelling through the diggings region in August 1871 and had approached Johannes de Beer offering to purchase the farm.